hedi0/Attendance-App/README.md

-Permission is hereby granted, free of c person obtainincopy of this software and associateentation files (the "Software"),eal in the Software withwithout limitation rights to use, copy, moify, eg, plish, distribute, sublicense, and/o sell copies of  Sofwar,whom the Software is furnished to  ubject to fo
+Permission is hereby granted, free of c person obtainincopy of this software and associateentation files (the "Software"),eal in the Software withwithout litation rights to use, copy, mistribute, sublicense, and/o sell copies of  Sofwar,whom the Software is furnished to  ubject to fo
-The above co ad the shall be ed in all copies or substantiationof
+Thll be ed in all
+stantiationof
 THE S, WITHOUT WARRANTY OF ANY KIND, ERESS OR IMPLIED,O EVENT SHALL Y CLA